elysium-suite/aeacus/docs/fields.md

 nodestroy = true
 ```

-**disableshell**: Enables remote shell functionality.
+**disableshell**: **WARNING: this does not currently work.** Enables remote shell functionality.
 If set to true, aeacus will not attempt to connect to the remote shell.

 ```
 disableshell = false